michaelyatco/choredoor/ChoreDoorMaster.md

 * margin-bottom - 21px
 * cursor - pointer

-Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `.start-row`!
+Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `.start-row`.

 Phew!
 That was a healthy amount of __HTML__ and __CSS__ additions but your game is beginning to look pretty stylish with a logical display of different features.
 Way to utilize your __HTML__ and __CSS__ skills!

 Assessment: Let's Make This ACT Like a Game! - Part I

-Task: Your game is beginning to look like a game thanks to your __HTML__ architecture & __CSS__ manipulations; but what good is a game if you know where the ChoreBot is always hiding? __JavaScript__ solves this problem by helping you randomly generate the door that hides the ChoreBot!
+Task: Your game is beginning to look like a game thanks to your __HTML__ architecture & __CSS__ manipulations; but what good is a game if you know where the ChoreBot is always hiding? __JavaScript__ solves this problem by helping you randomly generate the door that hides the ChoreBot.

 In your __script.js__ file, beneath your global variables, create a `randomChoreDoorGenerator()` function using the arrow syntax.